Bauchibred/hh-smartcontract-lottery/README.md

     hh test --network rinkeby
-    the first tx is entering the raffle and we do see that after a while we can see it in our tx history on etherscan after the tests run we cant find our performupkeep function and check upkeep on etherscan until we check the internal txns section and then we can see them and this is cause these txs are called by our vrf internally hh test only runs our unit test
+    the first tx is entering the raffle and we do see that after a while we can see it in our tx history on etherscan after the tests run we cant find our performupkeep function and check upkeep on etherscan until we check the internal txns section and then we can see them and this is cause these txs are called by our vrf internally hh test only runs our unit test# hh-smartcontract-lottery